Manchester Metropolitan University: Governance

-In common with most universities in the United Kingdom, Manchester Met is headed formally by the Chancellor, currently Lord Mandelson but led by the Vice-Chancellor, currently Professor Malcolm Press CBE.
+In common with most universities in the United Kingdom, Manchester Met is headed formally by the chancellor, currently Antony Jenkins but led by the vice-chancellor, currently Malcolm Press.

-The University's Board of Governors is responsible for determining the educational character and mission of the University.
-It also falls to the Board of Governors to ensure that the University's resources are used in line with the University's Article of Government.
-It also safeguards the University's assets and approves the annual estimates of income and expenditure.
+The university's board of governors is responsible for determining the educational character and mission of the university.
+It also falls to the board of governors to ensure that the university's resources are used in line with the university's Article of Government.
+It also safeguards the university's assets and approves the annual estimates of income and expenditure.

-The Board of Governors is responsible for broad policy but the Vice-Chancellor, along with the University Executive Group, is responsible for overall management, policy implementation, organisation, operations and direction of the University.
+The board of governors is responsible for broad policy, but the vice-chancellor, along with the University Executive Group, is responsible for overall management, policy implementation, organisation, operations and direction of the university.

-In December 2014, it was announced that Malcolm Press had been appointed to succeed John Brooks as Vice Chancellor on 1 June 2015.
+In December 2014, it was announced that Malcolm Press had been appointed to succeed John Brooks as vice chancellor on 1 June 2015.

 Manchester Met has around 40,000 students[1], making it currently the 11th in the UK for the biggest student population in 2020/21.
-The University employs over 4,000 staff.
+The university employs over 4,000 staff.

 Finances

-In the financial year ending 31 July 2021, Manchester Metropolitan University had a total income of £369m.
+In the financial year ending 31 July 2021, the university had a total income of £369m.

+Academic profile

 Rankings

-Manchester Metropolitan University is the ninth most popular university by applications in the UK (UCAS 2021/22 entry).
+The university is the fifth most popular university by enrolment in the UK (2023/2024 data).

-According to The Complete University Guide, Manchester Metropolitan University is ranked #54 out of 130 within the UK, based on overall rating, entry standards, research quality, and graduate prospects.
-The Times Higher Education World University Rankings places Manchester Met at #65, and continued to rank the university in the #601–800 tier internationally.

-Manchester Metropolitan University was the highest LGBT+ recruiting university by the number of accepted applicants in 2020 at 720.
+Manchester Metropolitan University is recognised for its research excellence, with 30% of its research rated world-leading in the 2021 Research Excellence Framework.
+Its Business School holds triple accreditation, including EQUIS, AMBA, and AACSB, placing it among a select group of global business schools.
+The university maintains a strong commitment to inclusion and diversity.

 Research

-30% of Manchester Met’s overall research has been rated at the highest world leading (4*) level and 90% of its research impact is rated ‘world leading’ (4*) or ‘internationally excellent’, (3*) across more than 740 academics.
+30% of Manchester Met's overall research has been rated at the highest 'world leading' (4*) level and 90% of its research impact is rated 'world leading' (4*) or 'internationally excellent', (3*) across more than 740 academics.

 The university has fourteen research centres: